 Chlorine dioxide is a potent oxidative biocide.
 Oxidation is the removal of electrons from a microorganism leading to its death.
-The advantage of this mode of action over non-oxidising biocides such as alcohols, aldehydes, and quaternary ammonium compounds, is the inability for microorganisms to develop resistance against Tristel's chlorine dioxide formulation, as well as its broad range of efficacy.
+The advantage of this mode of action over non-oxidising biocides such as alcohols, aldehydes, and quaternary ammonium compounds, is the inability for microorganisms to develop resistance against chlorine dioxide, as well as its broad range of efficacy.